mfoster1989/gitcollab3/README.md

 3b.
 Malcolm: You should create an array of objects.
 Each object should have a name and age.<br>
 4a.
 Brandon: You should edit five CSS properties.<br>
 4b.
 Malcolm: You should create a new directory.
 Move at least one file into that directory. <br>
+5a.
+Brandon: You should edit an HTML file.
+Add a recipe that you like using lists.<br>

 ### Instructions